 More Historic Information

 The Old Weather Bureau - 1482 North 1st

-While not located on the walking tour proper, this historic building is located within a short drive from the downtown (see map).
+While not located on the walking tour, this historic building is located within a short drive from the downtown (see map).
 Listed on the National Register of Historic Places, the Old Weather Bureau was constructed in 1909 to serve as the area center for the US Weather Bureau.
 It continued to do so until area weather services were relocated to the airport.

 David S. Castle the “Architect of Abilene”